mauriciosoares/js-calculator/README.md

 ### Extensions

-By default, the calculator does not have any extension...
+By default, the calculator does not have any operator...
 You can easlily add any kind of operation you want using `calculator.extend`

 There are 2 kind of extensions.